masoudir/teensy41_uros_example_publisher_with_static_library/readme.md

 ## Masoud Iranmehr

-Thsi repository show a simple Arduino example of uros publishing an integer into ROS2 (foxy) using uros static library and Teensy 4.1.
+Thsi repository show a simple Arduino example of uros publishing an integer into ROS2, using

+* ROS2 foxy
+* uros static library
+* Teensy 4.1 as Hardware
+* Platformio IDE

 ## How to run this project